Custom kitchen and cabinetry in a Pacific Heights San Francisco home

 Layouts planned around Bay and Golden Gate views

 Whether your home is a flat near Lafayette Park or an estate on the ridge above Cow Hollow, we build cabinetry to suit it.
-Based in Roseville, CA, PineWood Cabinets has served California homeowners since 2006.
+Based in Rocklin, CA, PineWood Cabinets has served California homeowners since 2006.

 Start Your Pacific Heights Project